WorldProger/kazakh_localization_support/README.md

-Package that provides unofficial support for Turkmen language, actually for Turkmenistan location.
+Package that provides unofficial support for Kazakh language, actually for Kazakhstan location.

 ## Features

-No need to create a custom Turkmen language support, all you need is here.
+No need to create a custom Kazakh language support, all you need is here.

 ## Getting started